 - Dedicated chat channels in tools like Slack that allow employees to ask questions and share tips related to the transformation

-Tools are an essential aspect of your digital transformation roadmap.
-Muck like road trips, digital transformation roadmaps are rarely without obstacles.
+Tools are an essential aspect of successful digital transformation.
+Much like road trips, transformation initiatives are rarely without obstacles.
 Keeping tools on hand will help you quickly and effectively right your course.

 Drive Your Digital Transformation with Whatfix

 A Digital transformation roadmap can seem long and often complex.
 While there are bound to be holdups along the way, you can ensure your safe and on-time arrival by providing in-depth guidance and support for your users right from the start.

 With Whatfix Digital Adoption Platform, you can provide contextual guidance for users in real-time – keeping them engaged and informed as they work.
 Plus, Whatfix interactive walkthroughs and training are customizable, so you can continue to address employee concerns and knowledge gaps throughout the transformation.
 Sign up for a demo to see how we can support your transformation roadmap.